Communication, Rhetoric and the Literary Arts (CRLA)

 Reading and Writing Workshop 8

 Eighth graders build on the previous year’s volume of reading and writing, adding deeper confidence, skill development, and sentence mastery.
 The emphases remain agency, choice, fluency, and volume, but students are encouraged to attempt literary classics and to develop a personal writing style, so they leave fully prepared to handle the reading and writing load in the Upper School.
 In addition to reading independently, students begin to analyze and read complex texts as a whole class.
 Harkness discussions and literary circles develop student habits and foster a community of active readers.
 The reading and writing workshop approach continues to provide ample individual choice, but with greater emphasis on expository writing, leading to a multi-page personal essay in the winter term.
-Students continue to receive regular, one-on-one feedback from the teacher through conferences and comments.
+Students continue to receive regular, one-on-one feedback from the teacher through conferences and written comments.

 Upper School